getspams/spams-python/README.md

 # SPAMS 2.6.2 and python

+Python interface for SPArse Modeling Software (SPAMS).

-SPAMS (SPArse Modeling Software) is an optimization toolbox for solving various sparse estimation problems.
+SPAMS is an optimization toolbox for solving various sparse estimation problems.

 -   Dictionary learning and matrix factorization:
 	- NMF